notoriousbfg/tim/NOTES.md

 I'll still need to fix every comparison (+,-,/ etc) of numbers in the interpreter.

 Replacing slices of interfaces for list expressions with an ordered map has broken everything - I borrowed an OrderedMap implementation for the time being which I'm in the process of rolling out.

+Later...

+There are lots of errors in simple operations we could perform before.
+My test coverage isn't good enough.